 Extravasation – This is when the chemo drug leaks out of the catheter and into your tissue.
 This may occur if the needle becomes dislodged from the port during treatment.
 Although this leakage rarely occurs, if it does happen, it may cause damage to your skin and tissue at the site.
 To prevent this, we ask you to stay in bed during the treatment.

-Other Symptoms - The type of drugs used for your treatment affects which side effects you have.
+Other side effects - The type of drugs used for your treatment affects which side effects you have.
 Your oncology team will discuss these with you.

 Any unusual belly pains.